Modified Cosmic Chaplygin AdS Black Hole: AdS Black Hole with MCCG

+where $B\equiv C_{XY}C_{f}$ is a constant.
+It is worth noting that the Schwarzschild limit of the black hole is obtained by by setting $Q=0$ and taking the limit of $l\rightarrow\infty$ which means $r\ll l$; then the first and last terms in r.h.s. of the equation (\ref{19-1}) are negligible comparison with the other terms.\\ To calculate $\rho$, one can use the equation (\ref{3}):

 where $p=\frac{3}{8\pi l^{2}}$.
 We find that in order to have real positive density, the value of cosmic parameter should be in the range $-1<w\leq0$.
-However, values of $\alpha$, $A$ and $B$ are also important.
-In the Fig. \ref{fig1} we draw density in terms of cosmic parameter for various values of parameters.
-In the Fig. \ref{fig1} (a) we can see effect of $\alpha$ variation.
-Dashed green line is corresponding to generalized cosmic Chaplygin AdS black hole.
-We can see for the $w=0$ there is no differences between various values of $\alpha$.
-In the Fig. \ref{fig1} (b) we vary $B$ parameter.
-In the case of $B=$ we have polytropic fluid where effect of cosmic parameter illustrated.
-In that case we can see that upper limit of $w$ reduced (see dash dotted blue line of the Fig. \ref{fig1} (b)).
-In the Fig. \ref{fig1} (c) we vary $A$ parameter and find that increasing $A$ reduces value of $\rho$.
-Also, by increasing $A$ we restrict in lower bound of $w$.\\ In the next section we try to constraint model parameters by using energy condition, then we can study horizon structure of MCC AdS black hole.
+However, values of $\alpha$, $A$, and $B$ are also important.
+In the Fig. \ref{fig1}, we plot the density versus cosmic parameter graph for various values of the cosmic parameters.
+In the Fig. \ref{fig1} (a), one can see the effect of $\alpha$ on the plots.
+Dashed green line corresponds to generalized cosmic Chaplygin AdS black hole.
+For the case of $w=0$, there is no differences between various values of $\alpha$.
+In Fig. \ref{fig1} (b) we vary $B$ parameter.
+In the case of $B=0$, we have a polytropic fluid where the effect of cosmic parameter is illustrated.
+In that case, we can see that upper limit of $w$ reduced (see the dash-dotted blue line of the Fig. \ref{fig1} (b)).
+In the Fig. \ref{fig1} (c) we vary $A$ parameter and find that increasing $A$ reduces the value of $\rho$.
+In addition, increasing $A$ limits the lower bound of $w$.\\ In the next section, we shall attempt to constraint the model parameters by using the energy conditions.
+Then, we study the horizon structure of MCCG AdS black hole.